 Administration – Implemented computerized system for managing church resources and led in renovating the Annex for church offices.
 After 23 years of dedicated service, Pastor Manning-Fontaine preached her farewell sermon as Pastor on July 31, 2016, at which time she was bestowed the honor of Pastor Emerita and officially retired as Senior Pastor of New Hope on August 31, 2016.

 In August 2016, Rev. Dr. Norma Fair-Brown from Scotch Plains, New Jersey served as the Assistant Pastor and pulpit supply, along with others, until she relocated to Georgia in April 2017.
 In August 2017, Rev. Kevin Jones of Elizabeth, New Jersey became interim pastor and served faithfully until December 30, 2018.

-On December 9, 2018, Rev. Dr. Drew Kyndall Ross of Baltimore, Maryland was unanimously voted to become the eighth Pastor of New Hope Baptist Church of Hackensack, New Jersey.
+On December 9, 2018, Rev. Dr. Ross is continuing the vision and was installed as the eighth pastor of New Hope Baptist Church of Hackensack, New Jersey.
 Pastor Drew, as he is affectionately called, preached his first sermon as Senior Pastor-Elect at Watch Night service, December 31, 2018, where he expressed his desire to become a member of New Hope Baptist Church of Hackensack, New Jersey.

 Pastor Drew began his pastorate on January 1, 2019, received the Right Hand of Fellowship on January 6th, and is now a full-fledged member and Senior Pastor of New Hope Baptist Church of Hackensack, New Jersey.
 Rev. Dr. Ross is continuing the vision and will be installed as the eighth Pastor of New Hope Baptist Church of Hackensack, New Jersey on April 7, 2019.